-The Canadian Beef Cattle Check-Off provides industry funding for the Canadian beef industry through research, market development and promotion, including the public and stakeholder engagement program.
+The Canadian Beef Cattle Check-Off provides industry funding for the Canadian beef industry through research, market development and promotion.

-The Beef Cattle Research Council provides the national research programming to which check-off dollars are allocated.
-The BCRC’s mandate is to determine research and development priorities for the Canadian beef cattle industry and to administer Canadian Beef Cattle Check-off funds allocated to research.
+The Beef Cattle Research Council (BCRC) provides the national research and extension programming to which check-off dollars are allocated.
+The BCRC’s mandate is to determine research and development priorities for the Canadian beef cattle industry and to administer Canadian Beef Cattle Check-Off funds allocated to research and extension.

-As the national beef cattle industry research agency, the BCRC plays an important role in identifying the industry’s research and development priorities and subsequently influencing public sector investment in beef, cattle and forage research.
+As the national beef cattle industry research and technology transfer funding agency, the BCRC plays an important role in identifying the industry’s research and development priorities and subsequently influencing public sector investment in beef, cattle and forage research and knowledge mobilization.

 As a leader in the development of the Canadian Beef Research and Technology Transfer Strategy, the BCRC facilitates and encourages collaboration and coordination among researchers, other funding agencies and industry in order to maximize the benefits obtained from all investments in beef research.